side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 In-Depth Pros & Cons

-Zyprexa’s Side Effects
+Zyprexa’s Side Effects (Adverse Reactions)

 Typical Side EffectsHeadache, weight gain, nausea, obesity, dry mouth, getting fat, constipation, putting on the pounds, sleepiness, general lethargy, and not giving a damn about anything (emotional blunting).
 Combine the lethargy and blunting and you get what’s known as zombification.
 Have I mentioned Excessive body weight gain (BWG)?